dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7068** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-New roles that contain the word ‘Manager’ such as PHYS Coder Managers will now have the ability to have users assigned to them by an Administrator. b
+New roles that contain the word ['Manager'](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#manager) such as PHYS Coder Managers will now have the ability to have users assigned to them by an Administrator.
 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Show History legend has been updated with new fields

 **CACTWO-7063** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-The legend window in a Show History viewer has been updated with more colors and indicators.
+The legend window in a [Show History](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/code-summary/#show-history) viewer has been updated with more colors and indicators.
 There are now indicators for Payor, Financial Class, Admit Source, Admit Type and Discharge Disposition.

 ![Show History Legend](2025-03-05_CodeSummary5.png)